ArteMisc/libstodium/README.md

 # libstodium

+*This project is very young and as such the API is not yet stable or complete.*

 libstodium was born a fork of [Robosodium](https://github.com/GerardSoleCa/Robosodium), which was born as a fork of [kalium-jni](https://github.com/joshjdevl/kalium-jni/).
 The goal of this